German-Cobian/Web-Development-Course/README.md

 To get a local copy up and running follow these simple example steps:

 * Clone this repo on your local machine by running `git clone git@github.com:German-Cobian/Web-Development-Course.git`
 * `cd` into the `Web-Development-Course` folder you just cloned
+* Using your web browser's navigation bar, go to the project's directory and then select the file index.html to see the survey form displayed

 ## Live Demo